rreusser/regl-extend/README.md

 ## Introduction

 This module adds simple awareness of valid regl properties to a deep extend function.
 The intention is to DRY up commands like a fullscreen triangle, for example, that require highly redundant boilerplate, however little.
+The only difference between this and regular deep extend (which is probably usually totally fine) is that it allows you to override properties without worrying about recursing into properties like arrays or regl resources that should not be recursed into.

 # Installation